 3. Punctuality in sending invoices

-If you send invoices to your clients on a fixed date, then they will prepare themselves financially or mentally to pay you before the paying date.
+If you send invoices to your clients on a fixed date, then they will prepare themselves financially or mentally to pay you before the paying date, many businesses infact use an automated Enterprise billing for this.
 Moreover, they can also make some arrangements due to enough time for the payment.

 It will enhance your image in your clients’ mind and look more professional.
 Many times, when you ask them for payments, they get irritated, as nobody likes unwanted surprises, especially of making payments.